natescherer/postmodern-helm-deploy-copiertemplate/README.md

 ## Getting started

-Intersted in using this template (or just learning more about it)?
+Interested in using this template (or just learning more about it)?
 Check out [Getting Started](docs/getting_started.md).

 ## Questions/Comments